How to recognize difficulties and improve reading comprehension

 Early Intervention Requires Early Detection

-Separating natural glitches getting started with reading and a more enduring reading problem is that not easy.
-Children want to please parents and teachers.
-They figure out how to memorize to disguise a phonemic awareness or decoding difficulty and meet whatever standard they think is expected of them, only to be caught out in 4th or 5th grade when reading requires a level of comprehension that’s hard to cover up.
+Separating a slow start from a more enduring reading problem is that not easy.
+Children want to please parents and teachers and so many are able to disguise a phonemic awareness or decoding difficulty early on.
+However, generally their difficulties become obvious in 4th or 5th grade when reading requires a level of comprehension that’s hard to cover up.

-Finding the glitch early though, will not only help your child enjoy school more and help self-esteem, it is also the period in a child’s life where there is time.
-Elementary school is the “learning to read” period — there is time to invest in an intervention without your child falling behind.
+Finding the glitch early will not only help your child enjoy school more and help self-esteem, it is also the period in a child’s life where there is time.
+Elementary school is the “learning to read” period — there is time to invest in an intervention to improve reading comprehension without your child falling behind.

 - Self-esteem.
 Struggling when others find it easy erodes self esteem, confidence, leading to avoidance behavior and frustration.

 For instance, did your child have language delays (speaking and/or listening to directions) in early life?
 If so, he is an at-risk reader — weak auditory processing language cause language processing delays that are essential for reading.